 How to Get Into Notre Dame: Admissions Data and Strategies

 Notre Dame has always been a university for high-achieving students.
 In 1986, the home of the Fighting Irish admitted 43% of applicants.
 This group, the Class of 1990, sported an average SAT score of 1200; 75% earned a place in the top 10% of their high school cohort.
-By the turn of the new millennium, Notre Dame’s acceptance rate fell to 35%; by 2010, it was 28%; and by 2019, it had reach an all-time low of under 16%.
+By the turn of the new millennium, Notre Dame’s acceptance rate fell to 35%; by 2010, it was 28%; and by 2022, it had reached an all-time low of 13%.

-Given that the process of gaining acceptance into Notre Dame becomes increasingly challenging with each passing year, this blog is designed to provide you with:
+Given that the process of gaining acceptance into Notre Dame becomes increasingly challenging with each passing year, this blog will tell you everything you need to know about:

 - Notre Dame’s REA acceptance rate

-- SAT, ACT, and class rank of accepted Notre Dame applicants
+- SAT, ACT, and class rank of accepted applicants

 - The demographics of current Notre Dame undergraduates